EconometricInstitute/feb22012-programming-website/data/week5/1-generics.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

-- You understand what basic *generic types* are and how you can use them
+- You understand what basic *generic types* are and how you can use them.
-- You know generic type constraints exist and are not alarmed when you see them in the documentation
+- You know generic type constraints exist and are not alarmed when you see them in the documentation.
-- You understand that you can just try to use methods that work with generic type constraints and do not have too worry a lot about them for this course
+- You understand that you can just try to use methods that work with generic type constraints and do not have too worry a lot about them for this course.

 </text-box>